 How much is 15 percent of 210?
 How about 75 percent of 440 or 350 percent of 20?
 The standard way of calculating percentages can make these problems difficult to do without a calculator.
-Luckily, there are several tips and tricks you can use to figure out percentages without a calculator.
+Luckily, there are several tips and tricks you can use to solve percentage problems without a calculator.
 Once you understand these simple methods, these questions become easy to solve.

 What Does 'Percent' Mean?

-It is valuable to know the origin of the term percent if you want to truly understand how to calculate percentages.
+It is valuable to know the origin of the term percent if you want to truly understand how to calculate a percentage.
 The word percent comes from the phrase per cent.
 Cent is a root that means one hundred, so per cent literally means per one hundred.
-For example, if you know that 30 percent of the students in a school are boys -- that means that there are 30 boys per one hundred students.
-Another way to say this is 30 out of 100 students are boys.
+For example, if you know that 30 percent of the students in a school are boys, that means that there are 30 boys per one hundred students.
+Another way to say this is that 30 out of 100 students are boys.

 Generally, the way to figure out any percentage is to multiply the number of items in question, or X, by the decimal form of the percent.
 To figure out the decimal form of a percent, simply move the decimal two places to the left.
 For example, the decimal form of 10 percent is 0.1.
 Then, to calculate what 10 percent of is, say, 250 students, simply multiply the number of students by 0.1.

 10 percent of 250 students = 0.1 × 250 students = 25 students

 Some Easy Percentages to Remember

 If you can commit the percentage list below to memory, you will be able to calculate a wide variety of percentages without a calculator.

 50 percent means half.
 To calculate 50 percent of a number, simply divide it by 2.
 For example, 50 percent of 26 is 26 divided by 2, or 13.